AsheKR/django-query-capture/README.md

 - It can be used to simply check queries in a specific block.
 - It supports all of Django Middleware, with Context, and Decorator.
 - When you use Context with Context, you can get real-time query data.
+- You can find inefficient queries in tests.
 - It is easy to customize by simply changing the table shape, changing the color, and selecting and setting the desired output.
 - It supports free customization that allows you to decorate the output freely from the beginning.
 - It supports Type hint everywhere.